Branch target predictor

-As the predictor RAM can be 5–10% of the size of the instruction cache, the fetch happens much faster than the instruction cache fetch, and so this recurrence is much faster.
+Branch target histories are either stored in a dedicated branch target buffer (BTB) unit, or share their storage with instruction cache.
+BTB can have widely varying sizes, but are typically 5–10% of the size of the instruction cache, the fetch happens much faster than the instruction cache fetch, and so this recurrence is much faster.
 If it were not fast enough, it could be parallelized, by predicting target addresses of target branches.